Assassination of Charlie Kirk: Timeline of the assassination

-Sitting under a tent displaying the tour title, Kirk engaged in a back-and-forth discussion with Hunter Kozak, a UVU student, about mass shootings in the United States.
-Kozak asked "Do you know how many transgender Americans have been mass shooters over the last 10 years?", to which Kirk responded, "Too many".
-Kozak followed up with, "Do you know how many mass shooters there have been in America over the last 10 years?", and Kirk's last words before being shot were his reply, "Counting or not counting gang violence?", to which then Kozak said "Great", with Kirk immediately being struck after.
+Sitting under a tent displaying the tour title, Kirk engaged in a back-and-forth discussion about mass shootings in the United States with Hunter Kozak, a UVU student and member of the Unfuck America Tour.
+Kozak asked "Do you know how many transgender Americans have been mass shooters over the last 10 years?", to which Kirk responded, "Too many."
+Kozak followed up with, "It's five.
+Now, five is a lot, right?
+I'm going to give you — I'm going to give you some credit.
+Do you know how many mass shooters there have been in America over the last 10 years?"
+Kirk replied, "Counting or not counting gang violence?", and Kozak said, "Great."

-At 12:23:30 p.m., Kirk was shot in the neck with a single bullet, which investigators believed had came from the roof of the Losee Center.
+Immediately following this exchange, at 12:23:30 p.m., Kirk was shot in the neck with a single bullet, which investigators believed had come from the roof of the Losee Center.
 Emma Pitts, a Deseret News reporter who witnessed the event, told NPR, "I just saw so much blood come out of the left side of Charlie's neck, and then he went limp."
-Former U.S. representative Jason Chaffetz, who was in attendance, said, "As soon as the shot went out, everybody hit the deck and everybody started scattering and yelling and screaming."
+Former US representative Jason Chaffetz, who was in attendance, said, "As soon as the shot went out, everybody hit the deck and everybody started scattering and yelling and screaming."

-At 12:23:55 p.m. six men carried Kirk to an SUV, which took him to Timpanogos Regional Hospital in Orem, where he was later pronounced dead.
+At 12:23:55 p.m., six men carried Kirk to an SUV, which took him to Timpanogos Regional Hospital in Orem, where he was later pronounced dead.
 His death was announced by Donald Trump at 2:40 p.m. on Truth Social.

 Video footage also surfaced of the suspected shooter running from the south corner of the Losee Center roof, where he purportedly shot Kirk, to the north corner, where the ground was higher and he could hang from the edge of the roof and drop to the ground, which occurred at about 12:24 p.m.
 Palm prints were later found at the edge of the roof, as well as smudges from which samples were collected to look for DNA evidence.
 A footprint was found on the ground, which showed he was wearing Converse sneakers.
-He then moved into a wooded area north of the campus, where a rifle with a scope on top and containing inscribed bullet casings was later found.
+He then moved into a wooded area north of the campus, where a scoped rifle containing inscribed bullet casings was later found.

-According to police audio, the first report of the shooting occurred at 12:26 p.m.
-At 12:31 p.m., an officer then reported "gunshots heard near the library".
+According to available audio, regional law enforcement became aware of the shooting no later than 12:26 p.m.
+At 12:31 p.m., an officer reported "gunshots heard near the library".
 At 12:35 p.m., the officer added "maybe the CS building", before describing the suspected shooter as "wearing jeans, black shirt, black mask, long rifle".
 A minute later, the officer elaborated, "on top of the building on the far north side, just east of the library".
 A UVU police officer was the first to investigate the suspected shooting position on the roof of the Losee Center.
 At 12:39 p.m.
-FBI agents and chiefs of police arrived at the location of the event.
+FBI agents and police chiefs arrived at the event location.